 I’ve also had some brilliant times by myself in the last few years on my own.

-It all started with little things like watching a beautiful sunrise/sunset in a breathtaking place.
-I’d feel so blessed to have witnessed it and so happy to have the experience, but a little part of me felt that it would be better if I could turn to someone by my side and say; “Wow, isn’t it beautiful?”
+It all started with little things like watching a beautiful sunset in a breathtaking place.
+I’d feel so grateful to have witnessed it and so happy to have the experience, but a little part of me felt that it would be better if I could turn to someone by my side and say; “Wow, isn’t it beautiful?”

 That’s when the seed was planted.
 When the cracks in my defence started to appear.

 I was in two minds because I’m really looking forward to living in Medellin.
 I will be living there by myself and I’m fine with that.
 I’m confident I’ll make new friends.
 I’m excited about starting this new chapter of my life.

-Do you feel happiness is only real when shared?
+What about you, do you feel happiness is only real when shared?